 The Galleria that links the two palazzos was built in the late 1930s and lies eight meters under Piazza del Campidoglio.
 During the excavation, workers discovered remnants of an ancient road and several buildings that have been incorporated into the structure.
 In the 1950s, a collection of Greek and Roman inscriptions reflecting various aspects of public and private life in Ancient Rome were added.
-These included table games, legal decrees, burial monuments and military to name a few.
+These included table games, legal decrees, burial monuments and the military, to name a few.

 The Galleria Lapidaria closed in the 1970s and reopened in 2005.
-Follow the underground tunnel to discover the Tabularium’s terrace that features a vaulted ceiling and a panoramic view of the Roman Forum.
+Follow the underground tunnel to discover the Tabularium’s terrace which features a vaulted ceiling and a panoramic view of the Roman Forum.

 The Palazzo Nuovo (new) is a copy of the Palazzo Conservatori and was completed a century later, between 1603 and 1650s, by Girolamo and Carlo Rainaldi.
 It features a courtyard with a fountain of a reclining statue of the River god Marforio that is spectacular.

 Upstairs you’ll find impressive interiors and collections of Greek and Roman marble sculptures and busts of Roman emperors and philosophers.
 The Great Hall features an original gilded ceiling from the 16th century, geometric black and white floors, and more statues.

-Also, worth noting is the fragment of a Tabula Illiaca from around 245 BC.
-It came from the ancient Library of Alexandria and is was by scholars to calculate the days of the Iliad by Homer.
+Also worth noting is the fragment of a Tabula Illiaca from around 245 BC.
+It came from the ancient Library of Alexandria and was used by scholars to calculate the days of the Iliad by Homer.

 The Capitoline Museums are located near many of the popular ancient sights like the Colosseum and the Roman Forum and make a great stop after visiting the other sites.
 You will need between two to three hours to visit.